 Focusing and positioning of the laser module

-NOTE: This can be performed with fluid in the chamber.
+NOTE: This must be performed with fluid in the chamber.

 Load the NTA software (see the Table of Materials) from the desktop.

 NOTE: An error may appear that the Temperature H/W not found on COM3.
 Simply close and reopen the software to fix it.